 Our biorefineries: good for us and good for you

 In addition to producing bioenergy, our biorefineries in Temiscaming, Québec and Tartas, France produce specialty cellulose, which is derived from wood.
 Our specialty cellulose, which is highly refined, has few impurities and a high degree of brightness.
 Different grades of it are manufactured according to exacting customer needs.
 It can be used in a diversity of markets including pharmaceuticals, food, cosmetics, construction, inks and coatings.
 Our biorefineries also produce co-products such as lignins which can be used to create green energy and for a variety of applications such as animal feed, dust suppressants and construction.

 Biogas: waste not, want not

-The consumption of natural gas at our Temiscaming high-yield pulp plant has been reduced by 45% (2003 compared to 2010) as a result of anaerobic production of biogas and other improvements.
+The consumption of natural gas at our Temiscaming high-yield pulp plant has been reduced by approximately 40% since the startup of the anaerobic wastewater treatment plant.
 How do we do that?
 We remove organic pollutants from wastewater that are then converted by microorganisms to biogas, which is ultimately used to replace natural gas.
-A third anaerobic treatment facility is also now under construction for the Matane high-yield pulp operation.
+We also have anaerobic treatment facilities at the Tartas, France, specialty cellulose facility and the Matane high-yield pulp mill.